shivakumaroleti/learning-library/analytics-library/leverage-adw-oac/intro/intro.md

 With **Oracle Analytics Cloud**, you also get flexible service management capabilities, including fast setup, easy scaling and patching, and automated lifecycle management.

-To run the workshop, you will need an Oracle Free Tier Account, with a provisioned ADW instance and a a provisioned OAC instance.
+To run the workshop, you will need an [_Oracle Cloud Free Tier Account_](https://www.oracle.com/cloud/free/) with a provisioned ADW instance and a a provisioned OAC instance.
 This pre-requisite guide will take you step-by-step through how to get the account and set the instance up, to be ready to start the workshop.

 Watch our short video that explains **Oracle Autonomous Database (ADB)** and **Oracle Analytics Cloud (OAC)** in detail:

 [](youtube:O-obYJ8TBw8)

-Estimated Workshop Time: 120 minutes
+Estimated Workshop Time: 210 minutes

 *At this point, you are ready to start learning!
 Please proceed*

 ## **Acknowledgements**
+- **Author** - Lucian Dinescu, Product Strategy, Analytics
-- **Author** - Priscila Iruela, Database Business Development | Juan Antonio Martin Pedro, Analytics Business Development
-- **Contributors** - Victor Martin, Melanie Ashworth-March, Andrea Zengin
+- **Contributors** - Priscila Iruela, Database Business Development | Juan Antonio Martin Pedro, Analytics Business Development Victor Martin, Melanie Ashworth-March, Andrea Zengin
-- **Last Updated By/Date** - Kamryn Vinson, October 2020
+- **Last Updated By/Date** - Lucian Dinescu, January 2021

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/livelabsdiscussions).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.
+Please contact us at  analyticsenablement_us_grp@oracle.com for any suggestions or challenges you might have with **Oracle Analytics** labs.

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.